Camboi8/youtubeAdSkipper/README.md

 # YouTube Ad Skipper
-instructions to setup:
+instructions for setup:
-download and put files (other than the readme) into a folder (name doesn't matter) *need to turn on developer mode in the place where u manage extensions upload the folder (in that same place) reload existing youtube pages (or make a new one) **can check if it works by checking for the "slay queen" alert when youtube loads
+1. download and put files (other than the readme) into a folder (name doesn't matter) *need to turn on developer mode in the place where u manage extensions
+2. upload the folder into extensions
+3. reload existing youtube pages (or make a new one) **can check if it works by checking for the "slay queen" alert when youtube loads

 instructions after download: